wagood/laralist/README.md

 * Laravel-[htmx](https://github.com/mauricius/laravel-htmx) Laravel integration for [htmx](https://htmx.org/)  <!-- htmx -->
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-8.8%2B-blue?style=flat-square)

+* [HTTP Precondition for Laravel](https://github.com/onursimsek/precondition) A client has requested a resource from you (GET), and after a while wants to update the resource and send it back to you (PUT). <!-- http -->

-* [Hooks for Alpine.js](https://github.com/ryangjchandler/alpine-hooks) contains a variety of hooks for [Alpine.js](https://alpinejs.dev/) that can be used to improve the developer experience of common front-end development tasks.
+* [Hooks for Alpine.js](https://github.com/ryangjchandler/alpine-hooks) contains a variety of hooks for [Alpine.js](https://alpinejs.dev/) that can be used to improve the developer experience of common front-end development tasks. <!-- alpine.js -->

 * Laravel [HMVC](https://github.com/hexters/laramodule "Laravel HMVC") is a Laravel package that allows developers to organize and manage modules within their web application